Alberto-Hache/the-crown/thecrown/docs/gamerules.md

 *Copyright © 1989 Alberto Hernández Marcos*

 ## Starting position
-White begins, turns alternate.
+Just like in chess, White begins and turns alternate.

 <img align="center" src="TheCrown_StartingPosition.png" width="250">

 ## Movement of Pieces

+Piece moves and captures are very resembling of chess.

 ### Prince

-Princes can only move (or capture) one cell at a time.
+Princes can only move (or capture) one cell at a time, being the weakest piece.

 <img align="center" src="TheCrown_PrinceMoves.png" width="250">

 ### Knight

-Knights dominate the field in all three directions.
+Knights dominate the field in all three directions and have a maximum mobility of 23 moves.

 <img align="center" src="TheCrown_KnightMoves.png" width="250">

+*White to move: the black Knight can be captured.*

 ### Soldier